Even if you’ve been learning Italian for a while, you may notice that the Italian spoken in mobster movies is hard to understand.

 If you’re ready to start, click here for a 7-day FREE trial.

-If you like watching videos, you'll find a video all about Italian dialects below.
+If you like watching videos, you'll find a video all about Italian dialects at the top of the page.
 Otherwise, keep scrolling to read the blog post.

 An Overview Of The Different Italian Languages & Dialects